mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/upgrade/index.md

 ## Kommander cluster creation before Konvoy v1.4.3

-In versions before Konvoy v1.4.3 (where Kommander version is v1.0), new Kommander clusters cannot be created.
-It is recommended to upgrade to the latest version of Konvoy (v1.5.0), which includes Kommander 1.1.0 to be able to create new Kommander clusters.
+In versions before Konvoy v1.4.3, with Kommander version v1.0, new Kommander clusters cannot be created.
+It is recommended you  upgrade to the latest version of Konvoy (v1.5.0), which includes Kommander 1.1.0 to be able to create new Kommander clusters.

 ## Kommander cluster limitations